dashpradeep99/docker-complete-tutorial/2a-orchestration.md

-# Tutorial 2 : Docker Orchestration
+# Lab 2 : Docker Orchestration

 > **Description**: In this lab you explore Docker Swarm and Docker Compose which are Docker's orchestration tools.